datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
+Central Tendency.
+Majority of the values lie around the center.
+As you have no input features to rely on, you choose mean as it represents the majority of observations in the output variable.
 For all the different time slots, you will always be predicting the mean response value.

 ---